yashmahalwal/nirikshak/docs/Cases.md

 1. **Positive**: Trying to correctly update a resource instance that exists in the application.
 2. **Negative**: Trying to correctly update a resource instance that does not exist in the application.
 3. **Destructive**: Trying to incorrectly update a resource instance.
 That usually means that either non existent fields are asked to be updated (invalid fields) or the fields are asked to be updated with invalid data (invalid values).

+## API responses: Inferring actual outcome

+API responds to requests in a standard format.
+That is because REST imposes **self-descriptive messages** constraints.
+There is a universal way for REST APIs to let the user know about the outcome of the request.
+APIs respond with appropriate [status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).
+For example:

+1. `404`: Resource not found
+2. `500`: Internal server error
+3. `200`: All Okay
+4. `201`: Resource created successfully

+Response status code helps us understand how API processed our request.
+A `Get Negative` request asks for a non existing resource.
+Therefore, API should respond with a `404` status code.
+If that happens, API is working correctly for our `Get Positive` request.
+Similarly, a `Post Positive` request should expect a `201` status code from the API.
+If that does not happen, the API is not working correctly for this case.

+To sum it up, we make a request and then read the response status.
+If the expected outcome matches the inferred outcome (from the status code), API is working correctly.

 ## Making a request corresponding to a case